-This year, take some steps to make your holidays less hectic.
+This year, take some steps to make your holidays less hectic and more joyous.
 Use these few simple tips to take the edge off the holiday stress and spend more time enjoying the holidays – rather than trying not to tear your hair out!

 Keep It Simple

 It’s easy to go overboard when thinking about all of the things you want to do for the holidays.
 Between the decorating, cooking, entertaining, volunteering, and everything else you have on your plate, your best bet is to try to keep things simple.
 Not only will you avoid overload, but you are also far less likely to make mistakes when you don’t overcomplicate simple tasks like decorating or cooking a familiar family recipe.